IFR Flying in Europe

 I have a WX500 stormscope but no radar.
 I've seen turbulence strong enough (CU/TCU most likely) to bang my head on the ceiling and throw off the headset, with nothing at all showing on the stormscope, which would show only electrical activity.
 On the other hand, I have seen (in VMC, from a distance) the sort of stuff that does show up strongly on the stormscope and one definitely doesn't want to go anywhere near any such group!
 I think a stormscope is highly desirable, and not expensive.

-If turbulence is encountered, one must slow down below Va.
+If turbulence is encountered or is expected, one must slow down below Va.
 Often, this means flying the entire distance at below Va - also true at night even if in VMC because if the night is dark enough you never know what you will wonder into.

-At a lower level of the problem, it's best to avoid prolonged flight in IMC with passengers as most people really dislike turbulence with no visual references.
+It is also best to avoid prolonged flight in IMC with passengers as most people really dislike turbulence especially with no visual references.
 Sometimes this cannot be helped though, and I have found that this can be a huge source of stress.
 It's stressful when planning the flight to know the passengers are going to get scared and probably won't fly again, and it's much more stressful during flight when somebody gets scared but nothing whatsoever can be done about it.
 Flying an ILS through the bottom part of a TCU is hard enough without the passengers panicking.
 While the pilot must fly the aircraft regardless (and switch the intercom to "pilot only" if necessary) I am certain that many fatal accidents have been caused by this, quite pointlessly.

 So the objective is to get high enough to be VMC en-route if at all possible and, if not, avoid carrying passengers that are even very slightly nervous.